jobangles999/Passage-to-Andromeda/README.md

 # Passage-to-Andromeda

-This iss where the json files for the markers will be stored.
+This is where the json files for the markers will be stored.